-Teams have now become almost synonymous with meetings and work from home, especially given the recent surge due to the pandemic.
+Teams have now become almost synonymous with meetings and working from home, especially given the recent surge due to the pandemic.
 The most significant appeal of Teams is the ability to chat and hold meetings from within a single interface.
-However, Teams are not just for a chat and video calls.
+However, Teams are not just for chat and video calls.
 As I have explained previously, Teams as an application does not exist out there in space by itself – it is tied to various other apps via a Microsoft 365 Group (formerly Office 365 group).
 As a result, another great advantage of Teams is that it serves as a front-end in a way to the document management backbone we call SharePoint.
 In this post, I want to provide a few ways users can access documents from within Microsoft Teams.

 Option 1: Files Tab within a Channel

-The most apparent location to access documents from Teams is the Files Tab that is part of every channel in MS Teams.
+The most apparent location to access documents from Teams is the Files Tab which is part of every channel in MS Teams.
 It shows the documents that are part of the channel that are stored in the namesake folder in a document library on a SharePoint site that is connected to Teams.

 Option 2: Open in SharePoint button

 If you need the full power of SharePoint or need to access files residing in the same library but outside of the channels, you might want to click Open in SharePoint button you have within each channel.

 This will open up a folder for the channel in SharePoint.

 In case you have a Private channel, it will open up a library/folder on the separate, Private Site.
 To learn more about this – check out this post.

 Option 3: Tab to a document library